safakturkoglu/STM32_task2/README.md

 ## STM32F103C8T6
 STM32F103C8T6 is a 32-bit microcontroller manufactured by STMicroelectronics having ARM Cortex-M3 Architecture.
-CPU frequency is 72 Mhz.

 ## DHT11

 DHT11 temperature and humidity sensor can measure temperature between 0-50°C and ± 2°C accuracy, and humidity value between 20-80% with 5% accuracy.
 On the sensing side there is a humidity sensing component along with an NTC temperature sensor.